 Hip arthritis

-A common condition affecting the hip joint which can result in pain, swelling, and problems with mobility.
-Find out more about the symptoms, diagnosis and treatment options available at Cromwell Hospital.
+Hip arthritis is a common condition affecting the hip joint, which can result in pain, swelling and problems with mobility.

 Osteoarthritis in your hips causes pain in the groin or outside the hip, stiffness, and difficulty moving which is often worse after a period of inactivity.